fuzziqersoftware/newserv/README.md

 Here is a rough outline of the Windows build process.
 You should only attempt this yourself if you're familiar with setting up build environments and can deal with issues you may encounter along the way.
 1. Install recent versions of MinGW and CMake.
 2. Build and install zlib, libiconv, asio, phosg, and resource_dasm into your MinGW environment.
+(You do not need to install SDL; resource_dasm's dependency on SDL is optional.)
 3. Clone the newserv repository with symlinks enabled: `git clone -c core.symlinks=true https://github.com/fuzziqersoftware/newserv.git`
 4. Build newserv via CMake.